Asbestos Floor Tile Removal is a service we provide to private and commercial clients across the UK.

 Why Were Asbestos Floor Tiles Used?

-Cheap, easy to manufacture, easy to fit and hard-wearing, asbestos these tiles were a popular alternative to expensive carpets or wood flooring, especially in council houses and office blocks.
+Cheap, easy to manufacture, easy to fit and hard-wearing, asbestos tiles were a popular alternative to expensive carpets or wood flooring, especially in council houses and office blocks.

 However, many people fail to realise that some of these floor tiles contain hazardous asbestos and removal should, therefore, be carried out under controlled and safe conditions if renovation or demolition is taking place.
 Although generally not a licensed activity, many homeowners and trades aren’t confident in tackling asbestos floor tile removal themselves and therefore often contact us to carry out the works on their behalf as part of their asbestos eradication plan.